-Chief Joe Bucci supervises the Personnel Division which consists of two functional areas: Human Relations and Employee Relations.
+Chief Joe Bucci supervises the Personnel Division which consists of two functional areas: Human Resources and Employee Relations.
 The division works to provide leadership for the efficient management of the agency’s workforce.

 The division’s goal can be defined as recruiting, hiring, and maintaining a highly qualified workforce.